 Air Fryer Baby Potatoes Recipe Tips

-When preparing this smashed baby potatoes air fryer recipe, it’s best to use small gold, yellow or red potatoes.
+When preparing air fryer recipe, it’s best to use small gold, yellow or red potatoes.
 You can also use a mixture if you’d like!
 Honestly, grab the potatoes when they’re on sale and you’ll have a budget-friendly air fryer meal.

 Yes- I said “smashed potatoes” above.
 If that’s how you like your potatoes served, just smash down on them when they come out of the air fryer.
 Smashed potatoes?
 Done.